Sustainable Forestry

 For years, our El Concho site lived a dreary life in monocultures: the landowner before our time had mainly relied on teak and acacia without mixing in other tree species!
 The area, not far from our Finca La Virgen, is surrounded by pineapple cultivation and sugar cane.
 Since the purchase of the finca in 2015, we have restored it bit by bit to its original state through near-natural reforestation with mixed forest – a lush forest, as a habitat for animals and plants.

-FAST FACTS
+FACTS

 Location: Region “Alujuela”; canton “San Carlos”